 I caught up with Paul to talk about the book and his experiences in the scene.
 Seeing as he talks about a thousand words a minute, I decided not to interrupt him too much.

-VICE: Hi Paul.
-How did you first get involved in documenting the scene in the early 80s?
+VICE: How did you first get involved in documenting the scene in the early 80s?

 Paul Hallam: In 1981 I went on an a ski trip and took an old Olympus Trip with me.
 I thought I took some pretty good pictures with it, so the next year, when I was 17, at the height of the mod scene, I started taking pictures again.
-There's a few from 82, but the bulk are 84.
-There's no pictures from 83 because I bought a proper camera and had no idea how to use it.
+There are a few from '82, but the bulk are from '84.
+There are no pictures from '83 because I bought a proper camera and had no idea how to use it.

 And now all those photos have made their way into a book.
 Why put that together now?